top of page

 "Groove" is a performance that begins with a sense of timidity and contemplation.
 Initially scattered across the theatre, the dancers converge towards the central stage, executing a brief rhythmic sequence characterised by subtle bounces accentuating the music's beat–grooving.
 At its inception, this routine is a delicate movement exploration, exuding a bashful and modest quality without any desire to draw attention.
 It's as if they are dancing in silence, even though the music remains throughout the piece.
 As the groove routine progresses, it expands and develops, fostering a sense of unity and camaraderie.

 Jonas and the group exhibit a distinctive skillfulness in Groove that doesn't rely on acrobatics or storytelling.
-They also demonstrate a strong bond and pleasure in dancing collectively.
+Their strong bond and pleasure in dancing is a collective joy that stems from their history of collaborating on previous projects.
+This connection is evident in their most recent performance, which showcases their skills and significantly contributes to the evolution of dance art in Mannheim.
 This performance stands out by consistently presenting work without pretentious grand narratives.
-Through the creation of a captivating and identifiable vocabulary, the dance significantly impacts the spectators' perception.
+By creating a captivating and identifiable vocabulary, the dance significantly impacts the spectators' perception.

 Leonardo Rodrigues is an autonomous dance educator, performer, researcher, and choreographer living in Mannheim.
 His primary interest is how choreography can be a powerful tool for transforming individuals and communities.